Parties to service use

-Users are responsible for ensuring the legibility of any attachments they submit with their application, and of any documents submitted afterwards.
+Users are responsible for ensuring the legibility of any attachments they submit with their application or announcement, and of any documents submitted afterwards.
 Application documents are retained in the service for a period of 90 days from the date on which a decision in the matter was served.
 The documents are then removed from the service.

 The authority issuing the decision will file the application documents for a period prescribed by law and specified in the records management plan.
 Users can request a copy of any documentation related to a matter initiated electronically, even after the copies have been removed from the service.